 Citing a digital object:

-The telegram, shown on the left, from the George Palmer Putnam collection of Amelia Earhart papers, 1785-1948, is found online in Purdue University Archives and Special Collections' e-Archives.
+The telegram, shown above, from the George Palmer Putnam collection of Amelia Earhart papers, 1785-1948, is found online in Purdue University Archives and Special Collections' e-Archives.
 It is both a paper document in the collection and a digital object in e-Archives.
 The best way of citing this document as a digital object using one of the above formats, APA, MLA, or Chicago Manual of Style is to add the Reference URL at the end of the citation.

 Reference URL: http://earchives.lib.purdue.edu/u?/earhart,3422